helloworldless/spring-boot-reference/README.md

    1. Returns null if a new authorization request does not need to be made which then the AuthorizedClientManager will just use the existing auth

+### Other Info

+What autowires a `ClientRegistrationRepository` (concrete class: `InMemoryClientRegistrationRepository`) if one is not already registered?

+This: `org.springframework.boot.autoconfigure.security.oauth2.client.servletOAuth2ClientRegistrationRepositoryConfiguration`

+It looks up registrations from application properties: `spring.security.oauth2.client.registration`

 ## MapStruct Lombok Issues
 Lombok 1.18.16 was a breaking change for MapStruct.
 The [release notes](https://github.com/rzwitserloot/lombok/releases/tag/v1.18.16) say